 Stirring In Dry Ingredients

-Stop the beater and add the remaining ingredients into the wet ingredients, starting with flaxseed meal, almond milk, flour, and spices.
+Stop the beater and add the remaining ingredients to the wet ingredients, starting with a flaxseed meal, almond milk, flour, and spices.

 Beat again on low speed until the batter comes together into a thick, dark brown sticky cookie dough.